CDRXavier/ArduinoJoystickLibrary/README.txt

 ### Joystick.begin(bool initAutoSendState)

 Starts emulating a game controller connected to a computer.
 By default, all methods update the game controller state immediately.
 If `initAutoSendState` is set to `false`, the `Joystick.sendState` method must be called to update the game controller state.

+The entire AutoSendState function will be removed.
+The user can decide whether to update the state (via sendState) after each keypress or on a number-

 ### Joystick.end()